Privacy Notice: Applicants

 When processing special category data or data about criminal convictions in reliance on the above conditions from Schedule 1 DPA the University must have an appropriate policy document, which can be read here: Data Protection: Processing special category data and criminal convictions data.

-Article 9(2)(j) GDPR, which allows us to process special category data for archiving, scientific or historical research purposes or statistical purposes, where there is a basis to do so in law.
+Article 9(2)(j) UK GDPR, which allows us to process special category data for archiving, scientific or historical research purposes or statistical purposes, where there is a basis to do so in law.
 The law which allows us to rely on this basis is section 10 DPA by virtue of Schedule 1(4) DPA.
-We may also rely on Schedule 1(4) DPA if we process personal data relating to criminal convictions for archiving, research or statistical purposes.
+We will also rely on Schedule 1(4) DPA if we process personal data relating to criminal convictions for archiving, research or statistical purposes.

 We share your information with a range of external organisations and bodies, some of which are processing personal data on our behalf.
 We only share your personal data with another person or organisation where the law allows us to and we consider it to be appropriate under the circumstances.
 The external parties we may share information with include the following: